Laura Volpintesta Sketching Stripes with Adobe Fresco app for fashion illustration

 Cool change in perception, right?

-The late, legendary, great fashion illustrator Kenneth Paul Block did a ton of work on grey paper.
+For an analog, gouache example, let’s look at the late, legendary, great fashion illustrator Kenneth Paul Block did a ton of work on grey paper.

 See below how he used white and black and got flat , sharp yet loose silhouette shapes.